 How it works...

-Note that like many AD-related cmdlets, the cmdlets you use to manage Group Policy objects do not produce much output.
+Note that, like many AD-related cmdlets, the cmdlets you use to manage Group Policy objects do not produce much output.

 In step 1, you create a new GPO in the Reskit.Org domain.
 This step creates an empty GPO.
 This GPO is not yet linked to any OU thus does not get applied.

-In step 2, you disable user settings which allow the GPO client to ignore any user settings.
+In step 2, you disable user settings, which allows the GPO client to ignore any user settings.
 Doing so can make the client GPO processing a bit faster.

 In step 3, you set this GPO to have two specific registry-based values.
 When a computer starts up, the GPO processing on that client computer ensures that these two registry values are set on the client.
 During Group Policy refresh (which happens approximately every 2 hours) the value in the policy is enforced.